- APG Governance Framework

 - Relationship to the FATF

 - Frequently Asked Questions (FAQ)

 Is the APG an international body like the UN?

-The APG is an inter-governmental “task force” consisting of 41 member jurisdictions regionally focused within the Asia-Pacific.
+No. The APG is an inter-governmental “task force” consisting of 41 member jurisdictions regionally focused within the Asia-Pacific.
 As a task force, it is not established by international convention or treaty, or any other such legal instrument.
-Instead, and by agreement of all of its member jurisdictions under the APG Terms of Reference 2012, APG members come together on an ad hoc basis (similar to the FATF) and take action collectively on a consensus basis to address the crimes of money laundering (and the associated predicate crimes) as well as terrorist financing.
+Instead, and by agreement of all of its member jurisdictions under the APG Terms of Reference 2019, APG members come together on an ad hoc basis (similar to the FATF) and take action collectively on a consensus basis to address the crimes of money laundering (and the associated predicate crimes) as well as terrorist financing.
 The APG does this in a variety of ways.
 See below on the “role of the APG”.

 What is the role of the APG?